-One of the issues this will have a major impact on is climate change, and the prospects for the success of the critical COP26 negotiations in Glasgow.
+The dramatic shift in the US position on climate change could be pivotal in the prospects for a successful COP26 negotiation in Glasgow later this year.
 Originally the meeting would have taken place in November 2020, but was put on hold by the COVID pandemic.
-Had the negotiations taken place on the original date, though, it’s almost impossible to imagine them having a successful outcome.
+Had the negotiations taken place on the original date, it’s almost impossible to imagine them having a successful outcome.
 The US is a key player in the meeting, but in November was mired in uncertainty and preoccupied with its own domestic challenges.
-The postponement to November 2021 gives the President-Elect a chance to work on putting his climate pledges into practice, giving the whole event a greater chance of reaching the level of ambition required.
+The postponement to November 2021 gives Biden a chance to work on putting his climate pledges into practice, giving the whole event a greater chance of reaching the level of ambition required.

 So what are those pledges?
-As well as re-joining the Paris agreement, Biden has said he wants to adopt a net-zero greenhouse gas emissions 2050 goal, and to decarbonise the power sector by 2035 – the latter no mean feat, bearing in mind coal still makes up almost one-quarter of electricity production, and natural gas a further 38%1.
-He has also pledged to revitalise the US’s role in the international negotiations, and has already announced he’ll be installing John Kerry, one of the architects of the Paris agreement, as his special climate envoy.
+Well, mere hours after being sworn in as President, Biden moved to reinstate the US to the Paris climate agreement.
+Alongside undoing regressive climate-related polices enacted by Trump, Biden has said he wants to adopt a net-zero greenhouse gas emissions 2050 goal, and to decarbonise the power sector by 2035 – the latter no mean feat, bearing in mind coal still makes up almost one-quarter of electricity production, and natural gas a further 38%1.
+He has also pledged to revitalise the US’s role in the international negotiations, and has already installed John Kerry, one of the architects of the Paris agreement, as his special climate envoy.

 Despite the ‘Blue Wave’ giving Democrats control of the Senate and House, their majorities are slim and Biden will doubtless still face challenges getting some of his domestic legislation through.
 But the shift in the mood music is unmistakeable, and that will have a powerful impact on the international climate talks.